These are heroes with occupations and businesses at the Plaza.

-- Took a Level in Kindness: She's becoming a nicer and more caring person.
-Compare her initial behavior toward K.O. in her first appearance to that of "Red Action to the Future," where she acts kinda like a Cool Big Sis the same way Enid does.
+- Took a Level in Kindness: She has become a nicer and more caring person lately, compared to when she first appeared.
+Compare her initial behavior towards K.O. in her first appearance to that of "Red Action to the Future," where she acts kinda like a Cool Big Sis to him, the same way Enid does.

-- Toilet Humor: She seems to be a fan, at least, according to the picture on her social media that shows her ripping a fart in some guy's face.
+- Toilet Humor: There's an old picture on her social media that shows her ripping a fart in some guy's face.

 - We Used to Be Friends: She and the rest of the Hue Troop.
 It's implied a couple times that she and Yellow Technique were particularly close (possibly even in a relationship).
 They patch it up at the end of "Back in Red Action".

 - You Gotta Have Blue Hair: She has rosy-red hair.

 A strawberry-headed plant humanoid girl who's usually seen loitering around the plaza with Red Action and Gregg.

 Hero Level: 0 ("Let's Be Heroes"-"Dendy's Power"), 1 ("Dendy's Power" onward)

 - Black Sheep: She was born from a family of friendly fruit.
 She's a bit overripe and ended up a total stink-eyeing sourpuss.

 - Carnivore Confusion: In "Plazalympics", she was appalled when the third place prize was a basket of fruit that consist of only strawberries and becomes nauseous when Brandon eats one of the strawberries in front of her.